-Not making a few easy edits gives the impression that the host just doesn’t care that much!
+Not making a few easy edits gives the impression that the host just doesn’t care that much.
 I also ding listings whose photos are too dark.
-If I can’t see into the corners of your space, I’m going to assume you’re hiding dead bodies in those darkened areas.
+If I can’t see into the corners of your space, I’m going to assume that you’re hiding dead bodies in those darkened areas.

 Pro tip: If there are no pictures of the bathroom, that’s a red flag for me.
-If there is no photo of something you need to see to make an educated booking decision, use the oh-so-valuable “contact host” link and send a message asking for photos of x, y, z.
+When there’s no photo of something you need to see to make a booking decision, use the oh-so-valuable “contact host” link and send a message asking for photos of x, y, z.